 Bios of Guest Co-Editors:

-Dr. Michael Christofi is Senior Research Fellow in innovation, management and marketing at the Institute for the Future, School of Business at the University of Nicosia.
+Dr. Michael Christofi is a Lecturer in Innovation and Entrepreneurship at the Department of Hotel and Tourism Management, School of Management and Economics, at Cyprus University of Technology.
 Previously, he held various senior marketing and product development roles at various industries.
 His research spans across the fields of strategic marketing, social marketing, consumer emotions and well-being, social entrepreneurship, marketing innovation, technological innovation, stakeholder engagement and organizational ambidexterity.
 Michael has published over 25 articles in premier publication outlets, such as British Journal of Management, International Marketing Review, International Business Review, Journal of Business Research, and Technological Forecasting & Social Change.
 He has authored several book chapters and won various awards for his research work and academic service.
 Dr. Christofi has also served as a guest-editor for special issues at leading journals such as International Marketing Review, Journal of Social Entrepreneurship, and Journal of Hospitality and Tourism Research.

 Dr. Allan Discua Cruz (PhD), is a faculty member of the Department of Entrepreneurship and Strategy, at Lancaster University Management School, United Kingdom.
 He is currently the Director of the Entrepreneur In Residence Programme and the MSc in International Business and Strategy.
 He conducts research on families in business, women entrepreneurs, entrepreneurial teams and business portfolio dynamics.
 He applies stewardship, paradox and relational theory lenses in studies of entrepreneurial stewardship, business diversification, faith-based management and sustainability.
 His research has appeared in Entrepreneurship Theory and Practice, Journal of Business Ethics, Journal of Business Research, Business History, Journal of Family Business Strategy, International Journal of Entrepreneurship and Behaviour Research, Entrepreneurship Education & Pedagogy, Entrepreneurship and Regional Development and International Small Business Journal.